Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/inbread-entry.md

 It… ended.
 Somehow.

-What even _was_ this storyline, man.
+What even _was_ this storyline, man?